twentyse7en/Algorithm/graph/shortest_path.md

  If the graph have no weights we can use __bfs__ to find the shortest path between two vertex.
 The weighted graph is the more general case.
  In weighted graph there could be **negative cycles** in that case shortest path is **undefined**.
   A negative-weight cycle is a path π starting and ending at same vertex with w(π) < 0.
+  Don't ignore bfs, and Bi-directiona bfs, because they appear even in Hard problems. **TODO**: [Bidirectional BFS](https://efficientcodeblog.wordpress.com/2017/12/13/bidirectional-search-two-end-bfs/) checkout the problem `word ladder` available at archives.
   <img src="https://user-images.githubusercontent.com/59721339/102963126-5f8f0800-450e-11eb-9b2f-6bb26f2d692f.png" align="center" />

   ## BFS